hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 var img = document.createElement("img");
 ```

-Right now, the variable `img` references an image tag that looks like this:
+In the above example, the variable `img` references an image tag and currently
+looks like this:

 ```html
 <img >
 ```

-Note that it does not have a source attribute.
+Note that it does not have a source attribute yet.

 To set the image tag's source attribute, we can do: